almet/notmyidea/content/incubation/service-description.rst

 that's not the case, and it can be a pain to implement a client for them, even if most of what is being done there is shared between a lot of web services.

-In cornice, we alreadygenerate some documentation, but this one is incomplete in different ways.
+In cornice, we already generate some documentation, but this one is incomplete in different ways.
 For instance, it is currently not possible to get information about the inputs you are waiting for, in the different locations (body, headers and query string).